Overview and Applications

 Domestic Visitors (DV): Visits will usually last 2 weeks to 3 months, and can be split into several shorter trips.
 The visitor is usually expected to organize their own travel to Okinawa, while accommodation and office space at OIST is provided free of charge.
 The Domestic Program is intended for researchers working in Japan at the time of their proposed visit.
 All projects in sciences related to OIST are welcome.

-Experimental Visiting Scholars Program (EVSP): The EVSP emphasizes novel and innovative approaches in research by inviting senior faculty to spend their sabbatical time at OIST.
-While the TSVP is mostly focussed on theoretical researchers, candidates for the EVSP are usually experimental scientists.
+Experimental Visiting Scholar Program (EVSP): The EVSP emphasizes novel and innovative approaches in research by inviting senior faculty to spend their sabbatical time at OIST.
 Each visitor has a host unit at OIST, in order to allow access to experimental lab areas.

 All Visiting Scholars, domestic visitors, coordinators, and program participants are expected to actively contribute to the research environment at OIST and its research output.